 - Integral quality verification

-The Handbook was developed by Manfred Kohler in 2014 based on his experiences of training more than 300 European Union officials from many different policy fields (products and services, internet, transport, energy, climate change, environment, health, food, etc.).
 The purpose of the Handbook is to assist officials involved in regulatory activities.
-It can also be used as a basis for training courses or for self-training.
+It can also be used as a basis for training courses or for self-training of regulatory techniques.

 This Handbook is not intended to be read from A to Z. Instead, readers are invited to pick and choose the sections that are relevant to them.
 [As a consequence, it is sometimes necessary to repeat some content.
 Some content is relevant under different aspects and therefore needs to be displayed in different Sections.]
 The Handbook was not developed to be the authoritative source of how to regulate.
 It should be used as a first orientation and as an intellectual exercise for how to start to regulate.
 The Handbook explores the empty space between: